A hidden history: the unknown story of 19th and 20th-century indentured labour

 Discover the lives of those who were part of the British-Fijian indentured labour diaspora in this multi-sensory, immersive, and eye-opening experience.

 Girmit = derived from the English word ‘Agreement’.

-After slavery was abolished in 1833, the British and other European powers started the indenture system to source cheap labour for their colonies.
-Over 60,000 Indians were transported to Fiji between 1870 and 1920 as part of a legitimate but enforced mass migration.
+Slavery was abolished in 1833 and so the British, and other European powers, started the indenture system, a way to source cheap labour for their colonies.
+Between 1828 and 1917 over 1.2 million Indians were transported to Fiji as part of a legitimate but enforced mass migration.

 ‘Girmitiyas’ was the name given to the Indians who served as indentured labourers in the British colonies.
 Using multi-dimensional, mixed-media art forms designed to engage the eyes and the ears, Girmit aims to bring to life the stories of the Girmitiyas and highlight the history of indentured labour like never before.

 “The Fijian Community, despite its contribution to UK society through the NHS, the British Army and other sectors, remains invisible.
 Similar to the Windrush Generation, Fijians have deep associations with the UK.

 “This is a once-in-a-lifetime opportunity to capture the memories and stories of this diverse British community at an important moment of the anniversaries of the Independence of Fiji and the abolition of indentured labour.” – Ajay Chhabra, Artistic Director, Nutkhut

 Aiming to educate, inspire and facilitate open conversations about an unspoken part of history, Girmit is the third project in our ‘Defining Moments’ trilogy.

 Nutkhut’s ‘Defining Moments’ projects aim to mark significant historical anniversaries and moments in time that reflect the rich and complex inter-relationship between Britain and South Asian communities across the globe.